alanpich/tvImagePlus/README.md

 # Image+

-## Advanced Image Custom Template Variable
+Advanced image custom template variable in MODX Revolution.

+## Features

-Advanced image custom template variable type for MODx Revolution.
-The dimensions for the uploaded image can (optionally) be configured to constrain a minimal width and/or height.
+With this MODX Revolution custom template variable an image could be cropped while maintaining the original image.
+The dimensions for the image can (optionally) be configured to constrain a minimal width and/or height.
 The image crop could be forced to remain at a pre-set ratio.
 A graphical tool could be used to crop the image to the required dimensions/proportions.

+## Installation

+MODX Package Management

+## Usage

+Install via package manager, create a TV and change the input & output type to 'Image+'

+## Documentation

-For more information please read [documentation](http://jako.github.io/ImagePlus/).
+For more information please read the [documentation](http://jako.github.io/ImagePlus/).

 ### Dependencies